florentchandelier/zipline2quantopian/README.md

 # zipline2quantopian

 # CONTEXT
 [Quantopian](www.quantopian.com) provides a web-framekwork for the design, backtesting, paper trading and live trading of **A**utomated **T**rading **S**ystems (**ATS**) written in python.
-Specifically, Quantopian provides an infrastructure that hides the complexity of the backend required to live trade ATS coded in python through Interactive Brokers.
-In addition to its web-frameowrk, **Quantopian open sourced** its ATS engine under [Zipline](https://github.com/quantopian/zipline), a **local** python framework enabling ATS design and backtesting (live trading components are not open sourced, although they could be developped).
+Specifically, Quantopian provides an infrastructure that hides the complexity of the backend required to live trade ATS coded in python through [Interactive Brokers](https://www.interactivebrokers.ca/en/home.php).

+In addition to its web-framework, **Quantopian open sourced** its ATS engine under [Zipline](https://github.com/quantopian/zipline), a **local** python framework enabling ATS design and backtesting (live trading components are not open sourced, although they could be developped).

 ###### MOTIVATION(s)
-Nonetheless, Quantopian does **not provide** yet an IDE where **multiple files** could be used while designing a python strategy.
-Every module must be maintained in a single file.
-As well, Quantopian does not provide yet **debugging solutions**. both limitations could be addressed by leveraging the Zipline framework in a linux environment, specifically using the [Sypder IDE](https://code.google.com/p/spyderlib/) for coding python solutions.
+Nonetheless, Quantopian does **not provide** yet an IDE where **multiple files** could be used while designing a python strategy (unlike [QuantConnect](https://www.quantconnect.com/)).
+In other words, to be traded live a given ATS must be provided as a single file.
+As well, Quantopian does not provide yet efficient **debugging solutions**.
+Both limitations could be addressed by leveraging the Zipline framework in a linux environment, specifically using the [Sypder IDE](https://code.google.com/p/spyderlib/) for coding python solutions.
 Using Spyder one may benefit from *powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features*.

 ###### OBJECTIVE(s)
-The initial objective was to address the need to *translate automatically* **Spyder/Zipline-compatible** ATS into **Quantopian-compatible** (single file) code.
+The initial objective was to address the need to *translate automatically* **Spyder/Zipline-compatible** ATS into **Quantopian-compatible** (single file) code, and support diligent ATS design and validation.
+Specifically, by *diligent* I mean logging relevant information from a strategy's analytics, type and size of orders (or a combination of strategies), for subsequent validation and verification after improvements, bug corrections or code enhancements.

-- A primary item for this repo was to provide a linux skeleton enabling Spyder-compatible ATS.
+- A primary purpose for this repo is to provide a linux skeleton enabling Spyder-compatible ATS.
 Specifically, said skeleton should allow for running the ATS from within the Spyder IDE, while making the most of its debugging feature.

-- A secondary item was to provide a linux skeleton enabling the **automated generation for single-file Quantopian strategyies, from a strategy designed in Zipline, involving multiple files (as traditionally accepted)**.
+- A secondary purpose is to provide a linux script enabling the **automated generation of Quantopian compatible ATS (single-file), from a strategy designed in Zipline and using the proposed seleton (involving multiple files)**.

-A second objective was to provide some educative ATS strategies written in Zipline and compatible with Quantopian, or Quantopian-only code snippets.
+A second objective was to provide some educative ATS strategies written in Zipline and compatible with Quantopian, or Quantopian-only code snippets, demonstrating the use of the proposed skeleton and associated script generating a Q-compatible singleton.

 ## PROPOSED SKELETON STRUCTURE